 Xiaomi Mi Store is just within your reach and customer service efficiency should be also a top priority.
 Since there is an anticipation of increasing your sales reach through concept store, let’s not forget the comfort and service for your customers.
 Here’s our additional suggestion:

-– Since Mi Store have in-store policy, in case the newly purchased unit has defect (or defective), every Mi Store should have an in-house technician to checked and validate the issue.
+- Since Mi Store have an in-store policy, in case the newly purchased unit has a defect (or defective), every Mi Store should have an in-house technician to checked and validate the issue.

-– In case the Mi Store don’t have an authorized technician within the store or mall.
+- In case the Mi Store doesn’t have an authorize technician within the store or mall.
 Customer shall be given correct timeline to receive the working replacement unit, if the device is under 7 days warranty

 - Mi Store should have an accessible DOP (Drop-off Point) if ASC (Authorized Service Center) is not available within the area.
 DOP should have a minimum of 500 meters to 1km from the Mi Store, for the service comfort of customers

 Tips to customers of Mi Store before purchasing:

 - Ask the store promoter regarding the complete details of warranty coverage

 - Ask where is the nearest service center